iMGamal/alx-zero_day/README.md

 * How to merge branches
 * How to work as collaborators on a project
 Which files should and which files should not appear in your repo

+## One time task: Edit README file on Github interface